 - Fill-in-the-blank book

-- Daily tear-off calendar (with handwritten notes)
+- Daily tear-off calendar or journal diary (with handwritten notes)

 1. Personalized Soft Blanket or Throw

 Have you ever wanted to hug someone you loved but couldn’t because they were living miles away?
 I sent this cozy throw blanket to my daughter to give her a virtual cuddle whenever she needs one, and she loves it.
 It keeps her warm on chilly days while she works on her college studies, and it reminds her of me.

 There are a number of messages you can customize it with.
 The one I picked says “To my daughter, whenever you feel overwhelmed, remember whose daughter you are and straighten your crown.
 Be brave, have courage, and love life.
 Wrap yourself up in this and consider it a big hug.
 Love mom.”
 The throw is machine washable too, so no worries if she spills a bit of hot chili sauce on it.

 I was given a scratch-off map by my best friend during the lockdown.
 She said it would help me remember the good times we’d had traveling and keep my spirits up by helping me look forward to better times, and her ploy definitely worked.
 Scratching off stopover points from past holidays is great fun and inspires me to make new plans for future holidays.